pavel-2020/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/30 Data Formatting/Data Formatting.md

-In the UI components provided by the DevExtreme Data Visualization library, you can easily customize the automatically generated text for the following widget elements.
+In the UI components provided by the DevExtreme Data Visualization library, you can easily customize the automatically generated text for the following UI component elements.

 **Chart** and **PolarChart**